leandrofagundes/uchallenge/README.md

 ## Final Thoughts

-The solution could look overengineering for the requirements but, I really want to put a few different knowledge just to show possible implementations it could have.
+The solution could look overengineering for the requirements but, I want to put a few different knowledge just to show possible implementations it could have.
 Off course, other principles and patterns could be applied, but I have a deadline for now.
 The model was a pain because I want to keep Portuguese, but at the same time, I want to see this repository more open to other opportunities if this one doesn't work.
-I'll really prefer to work with Portuguese for this solution or have more data about the domain in English for its project.
+I'll prefer to work with Portuguese for this solution or have more data about the domain in English for its project.
 Something we don't have for challenges.
 Feel free to ask me new ideas or questions about why I used something specifically on its repository.

 ### A few ideas

 - OData for updates and queries could be interesting.
 I'll try to implement it before the deadline.
-- .NetCore MemoryCache must be overengineering but I'll try to implement it too.
+-.NetCore MemoryCache must be overengineering but I'll try to implement it too.